cronitorio/cronitor-sidekiq/README.md

 When this job is invoked, Cronitor will send telemetry pings with a `key` matching the name of your job class (`MyJob` in the example below).
 If no monitor exists it will create one on the first event.
 You can configure rules at a later time via the Cronitor dashboard, API, or [YAML config](https://github.com/cronitorio/cronitor-ruby#configuring-monitors) file.

-If you want to specify the Cronitor key directly (not required) you can do so using `sidekiq_options`:
+Optional: You can specify the monitor key directly using `sidekiq_options`:

 ```ruby
 class MyJob